About - How the NIS functions

-The Board is made up of nine members and is tripartite, meaning that it’s made up of representatives of the government and workers’ and employers’ organisations.
+The Board is made up of ten members and is tripartite, meaning that it’s made up of representatives of the government and workers’ and employers’ organisations.

 The Minister may also, as necessary, devise regulations under the National Insurance and Social Security Act to regulate the scheme.
 The functions of the board and the director are outlined in the relevant act and regulations.